ryansukale/incrudable/README.md

 incrudable
 ----

-Automagically generate thunks or epics for your applications CRUD routes.
+Automagically generate thunks or epics for your application's CRUD routes.

 ---